dwighthubbard/micropython-redis/docs/install.md

 ## Installing on micropython

 The installation process differs depending on the version of micropython being used.
-However the *pip-micropython* tool is used to do the installation from the Python package repositories.
+However the **upip** module is used to do the installation from the Python package repositories.

 ### Installing on micropython unix

-Use the **pip-micropython** tool to install on micropython.
-Will install pip-micropython t the default micropython lib directory.
+Use the micropython **upip** module to install on micropython.
+The following Will install the **uredis** module in the default micropython lib directory:

-    $ pip-micropython install micropython-redis
+    $ micropython -m upip install micropython-redis

 ### Installing on micropython embedded platforms